bw-tech/Fake-Twitter-News-Classifer/README.md

 Anirudh Shah, Bailey Wei, Howey Qiu, Frans Fourie, Tom Shanahan

-Thank you to the entire team for the great work!
+Thank you to my teammates for the great work!

 ## Abstract